FAQs about Flumazenil Access

 The Hypersomnia Foundation is aware of 3 compounding pharmacies that work with flumazenil:

 Village Pharmacy of Lynnfield– Closed as of November 2019

 5. Will my health insurance company pay for my flumazenil?

-Many insurance companies will not pay for this medication to treat IH; however, a few will do so, as part of their coverage for compounded medications.
+Many insurance companies will not pay for this medication to treat IH; however, a few will do so, often as part of their coverage for compounded medications.
+A first step is to review your insurance policy to determine if compounded medications are covered.
 You may be able to find further information via support groups, such as Facebook’s Flumazenil for Hypersomnia.
 Given that there are very few pharmacies in the U.S. that compound flumazenil, we understand from some patients that they have successfully argued with their insurance companies that they must cover the available compounding pharmacies as in-network, on the grounds that the insurance company can provide no in-network options for coverage.
 However, this is a question that each individual must ask of their own health insurance company, since coverage plans vary greatly.

 LEGAL DISCLAIMER: Please note that the information contained in these FAQs is for general informational purposes only.
 It is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your own personal physician concerning any condition or treatment.